Regularity, singularities and $h$-vector of graded algebras: Introduction

 \item $\chara \kk=0$ and $X=\Proj R$ is Du Bois. \item $\chara \kk=p>0$ and $R$ is $F$-pure. \end{enumerate} Then $h_i\geq 0$ for $i=0,\ldots , r$.
 Also, $h_r+ h_{r+1}+\dots+h_s \geq 0$, or equivalently $R$ has multiplicity at least $h_0+h_1+\dots +h_{r-1}$.

 If furthermore $R$ has Castelnuovo-Mumford regularity less than $r$ or $h_i=0$ for some $i\leq r$, then $R$ is Cohen-Macaulay. \end{theorem}

 Note that Theorem \ref{main0} generalizes the work of Murai-Terai, since a Stanley-Reisner ring is Du Bois in characteristic $0$ and $F$-pure in characteristic $p$.
-The key point is to establish good bounds on certain $\Ext$ modules, just like what Murai and Terai did, but for ideals that are not necessarily square-free.
+On the other hand the class of varieties satisfying the assumptions of Theorem \ref{main0} are much more than the ones given by Stanley-Reisner rings: e.g. varieties $X=\Proj R$ with only simple normal crossing singularities with $\depth R\geq r$ in characteristic 0, or smooth globally $F$-split varieties $X=\Proj R$ with $\depth R\geq r$ in positive characteristic.
+The key point is to establish good bounds on certain $\Ext$ modules, just like what Murai and Terai did, but for ideals that are not necessarily monomial and square-free.
+We remark that, for square-free monomial ideals, the inequality $h_r+ h_{r+1}+\dots+h_s \geq 0$ has later been improved in \cite{GPSY}.

 One can deduce other surprising consequences from our results.
 We discuss one of them now.
 There is a well-known but mysterious theme in algebraic geometry that ``nice singularities of small codimension" should be Cohen-Macaulay.
 Perhaps the most famous example is Hartshorne's conjecture that a smooth subvariety in $\mathbb P_{\kk}^n$ of codimension $e$ has to be a complete intersection provided $e< n/3$.
 Although this conjecture is wide-open, numerous partial results has been obtained, and many of them assert that such variety has to be projectively Cohen-Macaulay.
 One or our corollaries can be viewed as another confirmation of this viewpoint (extending \cite[Corollary 1.3]{dFE}).